gmc-code/PC-microbit-micropython/docs/lessons/Scroll_text.rst

     #.
 Write code to scroll your name.
     #.
 Write code to scroll your age.
     #.
+Write code to scroll the number of teams in the AFL.
+    #.
 Write code to scroll the chances of getting a tail on a coin throw.

 ----